konstantinos-p/wide_resnet_wfixup_jax/README.md

 <h2 align="center">WideResNets with Fixup initialization in jax/flax.</h2>

 An implementation of WideResNets with Fixup initialization in Jax/Flax.
-This can be useful for usecases where Batch Normalization should be avoided (for example when using the Laplace approximation to the Bayesian posterior).
+This can be useful for use cases where Batch Normalization should be avoided (for example when using the Laplace approximation to the Bayesian posterior).

 <h2> :envelope: Contact Information </h2>
 You can contact me at any of my social network profiles: